keepsimple1/libaes/README.md

 ### Contribution

+Contributions are welcome!
 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the above license(s), shall be dual licensed as above, without any additional terms or conditions.